Last updated: 29 Apr 2021 | Reading time: 4.5 minutes | Watching time: 5 minutes

 Klarna app is actually a browser with additional functionalities.
 The app comes with an interface where you can browse stores.
 You can add more stores by tapping on the add new button.
-When you open a store, the live website opens up.
+When you open a store, the website opens up.

 You can add the items to the cart, which is within your account limits.
 On the app, you will have an option to pay with Klarna.
 The app will automatically detect the cart’s payment, but if for any reason it can’t, there is an option to add the payment manually.

 Before the payment processes, you get to see the dues and dates.
 The app creates a ghost card which is only valid for this purchase.
 After you have purchased the item, the ghost card details are no longer valid.
 To see the app in action, check out the video: What is Klarna?

 A part of over 11 million customers worldwide, Afterpay is different.
-After you have signed up, you get to see many stores.
-Tapping 0n each shows the website and in-store products.
+After you have signed up, you get to see stores in the app.
+Tapping 0n one goes to their website.
 Unlike Klarna, Afterpay offers both online and in-store shopping.